mestachs/firefighter-devkit/00-troubleshooting.md

 **Make assumption and verify you have a safetynet, change one thing at a time**

 * make sure you have backups (db, config files,...)
-* once you have mental model of the issue, test you hypothesis.
+* once you have mental model of the issue, test you hypothesis : with "readonly" commands
 * avoid additional incidents, only one person change one thing at a time.
-* if something needs to be changed, do one thing a time to be sure on what was the corrective action.
+* if something needs to be changed, do one thing at a time to be sure on what was the corrective action.
 * keep logs of commands and outputs for postmortem